sharl16/LuauMP4/README.md

 - Instead of having hunderds of separate images stored in the game, we will have only one and with a config script it's rbxassetid will be changed.
 This will significantly reduce the memory usage. ( DONE!
 Use latest to use this feature, there might be slight issues however .)

 ## Disclaimer:
-- All good things eventually end.
+- All good things come to an end.
 Well my time has come, I no longer work in ROBLOX related issues.
 This repository is no longer maintained, unless ROBLOX breaks compatibility with the plugin.
 Thanks for the support.